 - Discuss results openly (without pointing fingers)

-- Choose a clear focus
+- Choose a clear focus rather than trying to fix everything at once

-- Agree on action
+- Agree on action and follow through visibly

-One of the most striking insights from the study is this:
+The most striking insights from the study is this:

 Teams with low engagement scores gained the most from working with their results.